TheThingsNetwork/lorawan-stack/doc/stack.md

 + The Identity Server will try to connect by default to a Cockroach instance at `localhost:25267`, with the `root` username and without password.
 You can change the [connection URI](https://www.cockroachlabs.com/docs/v2.0/connection-parameters#connect-using-a-url) and parameters with the `--is.database-uri` flag.

-    With Docker installed, you can start a container instance of Cockroach using the following command:

-    ```bash
-    docker run -d -p 127.0.0.1:26257:26257 -p 127.0.0.1:26256:26256 -v "./cockroach:/cockroach/cockroach-data" cockroachdb/cockroach:v2.0.3 start --http-port 26256 --insecure
-    ```

-    If you'd rather not use Docker, you can explore the [Quickstart section](https://github.com/cockroachdb/cockroach/#quickstart) of the Cockroach documentation to set it up.

 + The Stack will connect by default to a Redis instance at `localhost:6379`.
-You can change the connection parameters with the `--redis.address`, `--redis.database` and `--redis.namespace` flags.
+You can change the connection parameters with the `--redis.address`, `--redis.password`, `--redis.database` and `--redis.namespace` flags.

-    With Docker installed, you can start a container instance of Redis using the following command:

-    ```bash
-    docker run -d -p 127.0.0.1:6379:6379 -v "./redis:/data" redis:4.0-alpine redis-server --appendonly yes
-    ```

-    If you'd rather not use Docker, you can explore the [Redis documentation](https://redis.io/download) to set it up.

 ### Configuration